 Collaborative Website to Improve Postdoctoral Training

-On February 25, 2015, the Committee on Science, Engineering, and Public Policy (COSEPUP) convened a small workshop of leaders of federal research agencies, universities, professional societies, and the postdoctoral community to discuss how to collaboratively to improve postdoctoral training.
+On February 25, 2015, a small workshop was convened of leaders of federal research agencies, universities, professional societies, and the postdoctoral community to discuss how to collaboratively to improve postdoctoral training.

 We learned about activities that have already been launched, gained insights into best practices, and built a further understanding of the many barriers that must be overcome.

 One of those barriers was the lack of central repository to find information about events, research, and data sources.
 This site was suggested to try and partially address that barrier.

 - The Future of Research held its first regional conference in Boston on October 2-3, 2014.
 Information about that conference, videos, and links to summary papers and editorials are available for their website.

 - P(ostdoc)*Value, a grassroots think tank of concerned University of California, San Francisco, postdocs, hosted #ChangeThePostdoc on March 2, 2015.
 Press coverage included a Science Careers article, as well as an article in the UCSF Student Newspaper Synapse.
 Presentation slides, a summary data sheet , video of the event, and a collection of #ChangeThePostdoc tweets are all available.

 - A member of The Postdoctoral Experience Revisited authoring committee, Paula Stephan, hosted a Webinar with the National Academies' Government-University-Industry Research Roundtable (GUIRR):